F. G. Sir Syed College

-F. G. Sir Syed College is a boys college in Rawalpindi, Pakistan.
-It includes high school (Intermediate level) and graduation classes.
-It is affiliated with Federal Board of Intermediate and Secondary Education, Islamabad Pakistan, and with University of Punjab for graduation level.
-This college provide co education at BS level.This college has highest merit compared to all other institutions in Rawalpindi.
+F. G. Sir Syed College is a boys' college in Rawalpindi, Pakistan.
+It includes a high school (intermediate level) and undergraduate classes.
+It is affiliated with Federal Board of Intermediate and Secondary Education, and with the University of the Punjab (for the undergraduate level).

 History

-The institution began as a Public School in 1958.
-In 1968 it was raised to an Inter College.
-Degree classes (bachelors) were introduced in 1972.
-The schools and college wings were separated in 1975 as independent institutions.

-Prof. Ch.
-Ghulam Abbas (deceased) was among those who delivered the first ever lecture when the college started.
-His son, an ex-student of the college, Mr. Naseem Abbas became the first teacher's son to be a lecturer in the same department (Pol.Sc) in January 2000 to 2001 and again in 2005–2006.
+The institution began as a public school in 1958.
+In 1968 it was raised to an inter college.
+Degree classes (bachelor's) were introduced in 1972.
+The school and college wings were separated in 1975 as independent institutions.
+Prof. Chaudhry Ghulam Abbas was the one who delivered the first ever lecture of the college when the college started.
+His son, an ex-student of the college, Prof. Naseem Abbas, became the first teacher's son to be a lecturer in the same department (Pol.
+Sc.) in January 2000 to 2001 and again in 2005–2006.
+He was the youngest Head of Department in the college's history.

 Dr. Allah Bakhsh Malik, PhD, PAS, UNESCO Confucius Laureate and former Federal Secretary, Government of Pakistan studied here in 1976–78.

-Academic Performance

-There are a number of students in Rawalpindi & Islamabad who got A-1 Grade in FBISE.
-There are more than a thousand students who get admission every year in FG Sir Syed College.
-This year the college got 2nd and 3rd position in HSSC Part II from FBISE.
-The students of Sir Syed College have achieved 127 Federal Board positions since its inception.
-Previous year college achieved 152 A+ grades and 86 A grades.
+Gen. Qamar Javed Bajwa, ex-Chief of the Army Staff (Pakistan) is also an alumni.

 Administration

 The college was run by the Cantonment Board, Rawalpindi until its nationalization on 1 June 1975.
-It is presently under the administrative control of the Federal Government Educational Institutions (Cantts/Garrisons) Directorate, GHQ, Rawalpindi.
+It is presently under the administrative control of the Federal Government Educational Institutions (Cantts/Garrisons) Directorate, General Headquarters (Pakistan Army), Rawalpindi.